W0ffel/projectfibula_vpn_script/README.md

 4. Go to compatibility tab and select your Proton version of choice
 5. Go to shortcut tab and set launch options to the path to the script followed by: %command%
 7. Enjoy Project Fibula :)

+If you don't want to be asked for your sudo password everytime.
+Add this to your sudoers file:
+<user> ALL=(ALL) NOPASSWD: /usr/bin/nordvpn